 Choose Material, Size, and Place

 Place & Size: Indoor vs Outdoor

-Are you preparing this poster for a seminar, announcement, or a sale poster?
-It is important to decide the place where you plan to put it, because some materials are durable and can confront elements like rain, sun, wind, etc. If you are only going to put them outdoors, there are inks available which are UV safe to avoid fading and discoloration.
+Are you preparing this poster for a seminar, announcement, or sale poster?
+It is important to decide the place where you plan to put it, because some materials are durable and can confront elements like rain, sun, wind, etc. If you are only going to put them outdoors, there are links available that are UV-safe to avoid fading and discoloration.
 For indoors, the entrance of the place is prominent.
 Because it can grab the most attention.
 Other than that, staircases, elevators, cafeteria, where people gather the most are the places to put up your indoor posters.
 For outdoors, billboards on buildings or on their walls, crossroads, market squares, etc. are preferable.

 In places where you need to grab attention quickly like on the road while people are driving, you definitely need a billboard.
-On other outdoor places like market squares, cafes, or store, you can use smaller posters that can be put up on a bulletin board.
-Otherwise there are different sizes available according to the place you choose.
-And for indoors, if it is at the entrance, keep it in large rectangle shape.
+On other outdoor places like market squares, cafes, or stores, you can use smaller posters that can be put up on a bulletin board.
+Otherwise, there are different sizes available according to the place you choose.
+And for indoors, if it is at the entrance, keep it in a large rectangle shape.
 Avoid round, oval, or other unusual shapes.